 New technologies and practices and their implications to the Workers’ Compensation claims system are an evolving issue.
 While strategies and cost-saving measures vary by industry, outlining goals, setting achievable expectations, and maintaining communication can assist in working toward a successful outcome.

 The Old Republic Risk Management Claim Department provides oversight of the claims handled by the Third Party Administrators (TPAs) selected by our Insureds.
 Claim Specialists liaise with the TPA Adjusters and Insureds to provide guidance on the management of serious claims.
-The Claim Department is based at ORRM's corporate office in Brookfield, Wisconsin.
+The Claim Department is based out of our corporate office in Brookfield, WI.